Early Irish law: Glosses and commentary

 The most voluminous legal material written after the 8th century takes the form of notes upon that earlier material.
 There have been numerous questions about the degree to which such glossators understood the material they worked on.
 It is also possible that in some cases jurists used the earlier material for a legitimate method of explaining how the law had come to work.
 This material takes two main forms: glossing between the lines of a text, and mini texts that begin with a quote from earlier legal material.

-The 16th-century jurist Domnall O'Davoren created a glossary in which he quoted from many other sources.
+O'Davoren's Glossary, an early modern glossary of Old Irish, preserves many quotes from early Irish legal texts.
 In many cases, it is the only text that includes certain quotes as well as information about certain whole law tracts.
 Its primary focus is to list and define certain words, particularly legal terms, and as such has provided significant help in understanding the oldest laws.